MD/Master of Public Health (MPH)

 Tuition Policy:

-Tuition cost for the combined MD/MPH program is far less than the total tuition cost would be if the two degrees were earned separately over six consecutive years.
-In addition, Public Health Scholarships are available, so the MPH may be obtained at little or no additional tuition cost.
-MD/MPH students will be charged 7 semesters of medical tuition (6 semesters in years 1-3 and one of the two semesters of year 5).
-During fall and spring semesters of year 4 and the spring semester of year 5, MPH tuition will be charged per course unit (unless the student receives a Public Health Scholarship, which covers up to 8 CU of tuition).
+MD/MPH students will be charged 7 semesters of medical tuition (6 semesters in years 1-3 and the Fall semester of year 5).
+During fall and spring semesters of year 4 and the summer and spring semesters of year 5, MPH will be charged per course unit plus fees.

 To learn more information about tuition and fees for the MPH program, visit the MPH tuition page.